kudobuilder/kudo.dev/content/docs/developing-operators/tasks.md

 ## Overview

 A task is the basic building block in the KUDO workflow.
 Plans, phases, and steps are control structures that execute tasks at the end.
 You've already come across an Apply-task when developing your [first-operator](getting-started.md).
-KUDO (as of 0.9.0) offers three main task types: `Apply`, `Delete`, and `Pipe`.
+KUDO (as of 0.9.0) offers three main task types: `Apply`, `Delete`, `Pipe` and `Toggle`.
 Additionally there is a `Dummy` task which is helpful when debugging and testing your operator.
 All KUDO tasks are defined in the [operator.yaml](packages.md) and must have three fields:

 ```yaml
 tasks: